ggolczer/getting-and-cleaning-data-project/CodeBook.md

 # Code book for Coursera Getting and Cleaning Data course project

-The data set that this code book belongs to is located in the tidy_data.csv file in this repository.
+The data set that this code book belongs to is located in the tidy.txt file in this repository.

 See the README.md file of this repository for background information on this data set.